Covering Ampara & Trincomalee in Five Days

 Day 1

-Our next stop was Senanayake Samudraya Fisheries Harbour point.
-The waterline of the reservoir has receded about 200 meters at the Harbour since my visit in January and lot fresh growth could be seen on the exposed tank bed.
-It was about 3 PM now and elephants were already appearing on the dried up lake bed adjoining harbour point.
+Our next stop was Senanayake Samudraya Fisheries Harbour Point.
+The waterline of the reservoir has receded about 200 meters at the Harbour since my visit in January and a lot of fresh growth could be seen on the exposed tank bed.
+It was about 3 PM now and elephants were already appearing on the dried-up lake bed adjoining the harbour point.
 We spent a good 45 minutes there enjoying the scenery and took a tea break.

 Then we were off to the Senanayake Samudraya dam at Inginiyagala.
 After enjoying the scenery we took off on the final leg for the day – destination Ampara.
-We had booked the Kings Jay, a new hotel at Ampara solely on the friends recommendation but found it to be an excellent place.
+We had booked the Kings Jay, a new hotel at Ampara solely on a friend’s recommendation but found it to be an excellent place.
 Rooms were more than we expected and service and the facilities were also impressive.

 Day 2

-Next day was our visiting day.
+The next day was our visiting day.
 First, we took off to Mahaoya to visit the Rambakan Oya Ruins which was on my list of places to visit for some time.
-The site lies about 12 kms off Mahaoya.
-The road is being constructed and there are number of stretches lined with crushed stones with sharp edges.
+The site lies about 12 km off Mahaoya.
+The road is being constructed and there are several stretches lined with crushed stones with sharp edges.

-First you will come across the massive ancient canal built by king Giri Abaya in the 3rd century BC of prince Saddhatissa (2nd century BC) about 500 meters before the dam.
-Huge Rectangular cuboids cut in granite creates a two channel canal for over 250 feet.
-Why this project was not completed is unknown.
+First, you will come across the massive ancient canal built by King Giri Abaya in the 3rd century BC of Prince Saddhatissa (2nd century BC) about 500 meters before the dam.
+Huge Rectangular cuboids cut in granite create a two-channel canal for over 250 feet.
+Why this project was not completed remains a mystery.

-Next we travelled a further 500 meters to reach the Rambaken Oya Reservoir which was deserted other than for us.
-Spending a good time there we came down the gravel path from the bunt to see another “Kalu Board” in middle of shrub jungle declaring it an archaeology site.
+Next, we travelled a further 500 meters to reach the Rambaken Oya Reservoir which was deserted other than for us.
+Spending a good time there we came down the gravel path from the bunt to see another “Kalu Board” in the middle of the shrub jungle declaring it an archaeology site.

 The area was completely covered in thorny bushes and creepers.
-We managed to get in to the area under a large tree with some scratches and found few granite remnants of an ancient building.
-There should have been more ruins further in but it was not possible go walk any further.
+We managed to get into the area under a large tree with some scratches and found a few granite remnants of an ancient building.
+There should have been more ruins further in but it was not possible to walk any further.

-Next we travelled a further 500 meters to reach the Rambaken Oya Reservoir which was deserted other than for us.
-Spending a good time there we came down the gravel path from the bunt to see another “Kalu Board” in middle of shrub jungle declaring it an archaeology site.
+Next, we travelled a further 500 meters to reach the Rambaken Oya Reservoir which was deserted other than for us.
+Spending a good time there we came down the gravel path from the bunt to see another “Kalu Board” in the middle of the shrub jungle declaring it an archaeology site.

 One thing we noticed was this area was abundant with weaver bird colonies.
-Some birds had gone to the extend of building two levels in their nests.
+Some birds had gone to the extent of building two levels in their nests.

-So after washing off the scratches we came back to the Mahaoya town.
+So after washing off the scratches, we came back to Mahaoya town.

 There are 3 minor lakes which had been renovated with the Rambaken Oya project on the route from Mahaoya to Rambaken Oya.
-We missed the Pollebedde tank but made stops at Niloba tank and the Kiralagas wewa tank on the way back.
+We missed the Pollebedde tank but made stops at the Niloba Wewa reservoir and the Kiralagas Wewa reservoir on the way back.

-Our next stop was the to the hot water wells of Mahaoya.
-After a refreshing bath at the wells, we returned to Ampara and and made a stop at the site of Aranthalawa Massacre.
+Our next stop was the hot water wells of Mahaoya.
+After a refreshing bath at the wells, we returned to Ampara and made a stop at the site of the Aranthalawa Massacre.
 The first time I visited this site was in 2009.
 The site was in the middle of a jungle with only a footpath towards the monument.
-It was very sad to see that today it has turned in to a fully fledged business operation.
+It was very sad to see that today it has turned into a fully-fledged business operation.
 A large area has been cleared, buildings constructed and a temple has been set up to run the business.

-The chances of finding wild elephants on the road to Buddhangala is is quite high after about 6 PM
+The chances of finding wild elephants on the road to Buddhangala are quite high after about 6 PM

 Day 3

 Day 3 was again a travelling day and our destination was Trincomalee.
 We drove through Kalmune, Kanthankudi and Batticaloa.
-Seeing some large flock of birds we got down at the Batticaloa lagoon and found the edge of lagoon infested with Jellyfish.
-At the rocks on the edge we could see jellyfish in the ephyrae stage.
-May be it was their mating season.
+Seeing some large flock of birds we got down at the Batticaloa lagoon and found the edge of the lagoon infested with Jellyfish.
+At the rocks on the edge, we could see jellyfish in the ephyrae stage.
+Maybe it was their mating season.

-Our plan was to go to Seruwila and then to Lanka Patuna and possibly Foulpoint Light house.
-But we saw a signboard directing us to Lanka Patuna after passing Verugal, we decided to make this visit first.
-On the way we came across the Pashana Pabbatha Viharaya, an ancient temple complex which was used as a base for the LTTE terrorists and their transmission station.
+We planned to go to Seruwila and then to Lanka Patuna and possibly Foulpoint Lighthouse.
+But we saw a signboard directing us to Lanka Patuna after passing Verugal, so we decided to make this visit first.
+On the way, we came across the Pashana Pabbatha Viharaya, an ancient temple complex which was used as a base for the LTTE terrorists and their transmission station.

-After liberation, the incumbent priest has taken over and held on to the site under many difficulties from the politically motivated Tamil community.
-TNA (Tamil National Alliance) has made number of attempts to grab the land belonging to the Temple to build an Hindu Kovil.
+After liberation, the incumbent priest took over this ruined temple and held on to the site despite many difficulties from the politically motivated Tamil community.
+TNA (Tamil National Alliance) has made a number of attempts to grab the land belonging to the Temple to build a Hindu Kovil.

-We climbed up to the top of the rock passing few rock inscriptions which had etched the history of this ancient site.
-At the top you can see remains of a stupa, now overgrown.
+We climbed up to the top of the rock passing a few rock inscriptions which had etched the history of this ancient site.
+At the top, you can see remains of a stupa, now overgrown.

-Next destination was to be the Lanka Patuna at the end of this road.
-But we found that the bridge to the other side of the lagoon was still being built and we had to travel on boat to get to the other side.
-This being a 4 day holiday, there was a quite a queue for the boat.
+The next destination was to be the Lanka Patuna at the end of this road.
+But we found that the bridge to the other side of the lagoon was still being built and we had to travel by boat to get to the other side.
+This being a 4-day holiday, there was quite a queue for the boat.
 So we decided to give it a miss considering the time we had.

-We turned back to the road which we came, and proceeded to the ancient Seruwila Rajama Viharaya built during the reign of King Kavantissa (2nd century BC) containing the Lalata Dathun Wahanse (sacred forehead bone) of Buddha.
+We turned back to the road from which we came and proceeded to the ancient Seruwila Rajama Viharaya built during the reign of King Kavantissa (2nd century BC) containing the Lalata Dathun Wahanse (sacred forehead bone) of Buddha.

 Then it was to the hotel we had booked at Trincomalee.
-After getting lost number of times we finally managed to find the hotel.
+After getting lost few times we finally managed to find the hotel.

 Day 4